 Intakes / Referrals

-After the client meets with a licensed clinician, the clinical team member, Clinical Director and/or Medical Director assess for diagnoses and medical necessity.
+After the client meets with a licensed clinician, our team of clinical professionals assesses for diagnoses and medical necessity.
 If services are warranted, treatment goals are also discussed and identified.
-The assessment, mental status exam, and CASII/LOCUS are scanned and uploaded into ICANotes.
-Copies with original signatures will be filed in hard copy files.
-The Clinical Director and/or Medical Director who completes the evaluation, mental status exam, and CASII/LOCUS become the coordinating QMHP for the case and assigns the appropriate providers.
+The assessment, mental status exam, and intensity level are scored by scaling or CASII/LOCUS.
+The Clinical Director or Medical Director who completes the evaluation becomes the coordinating QMHP for the case and assigns the appropriate providers.
 A case manager is assigned when helpful to coordinate care and reduce unneeded treatments.

-Treatment Plan Creation
+Assessment, Reassessment, & Treatment Plan Creation

 Requesting Services through Insurance Companies